 The proof shows that given two rotations one followed by the other, there exists a single rotation that has the same effect, which is a special case of Euler’s theorem.

-When defining the curved arrow, only a rotation angle factor of one half will make head-to-tail addition work.
+When defining the curved arrow, only a rotation angle factor of one-half will make head-to-tail addition work.
 The fact that in all cases that particular factor exactly compensates for the curvature of the sphere is what is so amazing.

 Unlike with translations in the plane, the head-to-tail method of adding works only with two Turns at a time.
-The restriction on sliding a curved arrow only along its great circle prevents, in general, “daisy chaining,” the construction.
+The restriction on sliding a curved arrow only along its great circle prevents, in general, “daisy-chaining,” the construction.
 Codman’s Paradox provides an example of three Turns that cannot be slid head-to-tail simultaneously.
 Most any three Turns would do for such an example but these particular three are easy to compose and the result is the basis of a good parlor trick.

-Ernest Amory Codman, a Boston surgeon (and very interesting man, look him up), described the following in a medical article of 1934 about the muscles of the shoulder:
+Ernest Amory Codman, a Boston surgeon (and very interesting man, look him up), described the following in a medical article of 1934 about the muscles of the shoulder.

 Start with your right arm hanging by your side with the thumb of the hand pointing forward.
 With your shoulder as the pivot, lift your arm sideways straight out so it points to the right.
 Then swing your arm forward horizontally so it points ahead.
 Finally, swing your arm down to your side where it started.
-But its not quite where it started.
+But it is not quite where it started.
 Your thumb is now pointing toward you, that is, to the left instead of forward as at the start.
 The end result is that your arm rotated 90° within itself.

 The three rotations about the shoulder were 90° each, around three perpendicular axes: the first about the horizontal backward axis, the second about the vertical axis, the third about the horizontal leftward axis.
 That resulted in a 90° rotation about the vertical axis – a rotation about the long axis of your arm despite your never seeming to have done it.